Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

-where we have rescaled the POVM elements by constant factors $\delta$ and $1-\delta$ to ensure that the two can be completed to a valid POVM (their sum does not exceed identity).
-The scaling factors do not affect the conditional error exponents, and we obtain that the errors scaling as $\palpha_n \sim \exp(-n D(\sigma\|\rho))$ and $\pbeta_n \sim \exp(-n D(\rho\|\sigma))$ are again both achievable.
-However, the inclusion of the scaling factors $\delta$ means that we necessarily sacrifice the probability of conclusive discrimination: once we account for this, only the effective exponents $A = \delta D(\sigma\|\rho)$ and $B = (1-\delta) D(\rho\|\sigma)$ can be considered to be realistically achievable with high conclusiveness.
-Interestingly, even when accounting for the diminished probability, this is already enough to improve over the quantum Hoeffding bound: in the error exponent plot of Figure~\ref{fig:hoeffding}, any pair of exponents lying below the straight line joining the points $(0, D(\rho\|\sigma)$ and $(D(\sigma\|\rho),0)$ can be achieved in this way.
+for an arbitrary constant $\delta \in (0,1)$.
+Rescaling the POVM elements by the factors $\delta$ and $1-\delta$ is sufficient to ensure that they can be completed to a valid measurement, as their sum does not exceed identity.
+These constant factors do not affect the conditional error exponents, and we obtain that the errors scaling as $\palpha_n \sim \exp(-n D(\sigma\|\rho))$ and $\pbeta_n \sim \exp(-n D(\rho\|\sigma))$ are again both achievable.
+However, the inclusion of the normalisation factors $\delta$ means that we necessarily sacrifice the probability of conclusive discrimination: once we account for this, only the effective exponents $A = \delta D(\sigma\|\rho)$ and $B = (1-\delta) D(\rho\|\sigma)$ can be considered to be realistically achievable in a way that allows for a fair comparison with conventional hypothesis testing (cf.\ discussion in Section~\ref{subsec:setting}).
+Interestingly, even when accounting for the diminished probability of conclusiveness, this is already enough to improve over the quantum Hoeffding bound: in the error exponent plot of Figure~\ref{fig:hoeffding}, any pair of exponents lying below the straight line joining the points $(0, D(\rho\|\sigma)$ and $(D(\sigma\|\rho),0)$ can be achieved in this way.
 However, this does not match the performance of the optimal classical tests.

 Let us then look more closely at how tests that underlie results such as the quantum Stein's lemma are constructed.
 Many asymptotic results from classical information theory can be `lifted' to the quantum setting by replacing types with the empirical distributions resulting from Schur--Weyl duality~\cite{hayashi_2001,keyl_2001}, or equivalently through the approach based on asymptotic spectral pinching~\cite{hiai_1991,hayashi_2002}.
 Both of these techniques effectively force the two states to commute with each other in a suitable way, which then allows for a direct application of classical techniques.
 Once again, though, when applying this approach to the setting of our work, a key issue emerges: both Schur--Weyl measurements and pinching-based methods require the choice of a basis, typically the eigenbasis of one of the two hypotheses.
 Indeed, denoting by $\E_{\sigma^{\otimes k}}$ the pinching map with respect to $\sigma^{\otimes k}$, it is known that~\cite{hayashi_2002}